-UI Identifiers are phrases that use any of the methods to locate or select the page elements and we it to select and perform actions on Web page Elements during tests using Testsigm
+In Testsigma Terminology, UI Identifiers are locator phrases that use any of the methods to locate or select the page elements and use it to select and perform actions on Web page Elements during tests using Testsigma.

 - Link Text and Partial Link Text